 - Empty Property Matching Service matching owners wanting to sell their empty homes with people who want to buy

-- > Empty Homes Loan Scheme
+- Empty Homes Loan Scheme

-- > Empty Property Grants
+- Empty Property Grants

 - Empty Property Acquisitions

-- A number of Local Authorities have been successful in securing Levelling Up Funding designed to support town centre and high street regeneration, local transport projects, and cultural and heritage assets: - O Doncaster town Centre £18.6m - Rotherham Town Centre and the leisure economy £39.5m - Sheffield Gateway and Attercliffe -£37m - Submissions to round 2 of this funding include £26m to improve areas of Barnsley town centre and Elsecar, and up to £50m for improvements to public transport in South Yorkshire. - SYMCA and the local authorities are working collectively to prepare Place Plans for their Districts and the SEP's 'Growth Areas'.
-These will set out high-level ambitions for each growth area, their economic purpose, and what role they will play in supporting region-wide growth; as well as a package of infrastructure required to unlock each Areas' ambitions. - SYMCA and Local Authorities are also working to prepare plans which will establish how the South Yorkshire Renewal Fund, which provides long-term funding for the next 26 years from 2024, will be invested. - Commissioned consultants to advise on the scope for updating the South Yorkshire Residential Design Guide.
+- A number of Local Authorities have been successful in securing Levelling Up Funding designed to support town centre and high street regeneration, local transport projects, and cultural and heritage assets: - Doncaster town Centre £18.6m - Rotherham Town Centre and the leisure economy - £39.5m - Sheffield Gateway and Attercliffe £37m - Submissions to round 2 of this funding include £26m to improve areas of Barnsley town centre and Elsecar, and up to £50m for improvements to public transport in South Yorkshire.

-- Commissioned research on a Modern Methods of Construction (MMC) Ecosystem, particularly exploring its potential contribution to housing growth and growing the regional economy.
-MMC refers to a wide range of construction products, techniques, and technologies, including off-site manufacture, on-site assembly, and smart construction.
+- SYMCA and the local authorities are working collectively to prepare Place Plans for their Districts and the SEP's 'Growth Areas'.
+These will set out high-level ambitions for each growth area, their economic purpose, and what role they will play in supporting region-wide growth; as well as a package of infrastructure required to unlock each Areas' ambitions. - SYMCA and Local Authorities are also working to prepare plans which will establish how the South Yorkshire Renewal Fund, which provides longterm funding for the next 26 years from 2024, will be invested. - Commissioned consultants to advise on the scope for updating the South Yorkshire Residential Design Guide. - Commissioned research on a Modern Methods of Construction (MMC) Ecosystem, particularly exploring its potential contribution to housing growth and growing the regional economy.
+MMC refers to a wide range of construction products, techniques, and technologies, including off-site manufacture, onsite assembly, and smart construction.
 The research highlighted the role that MMC can play in accelerating the pace of delivery, enhancing density of developments, driving productivity and generating significant carbon savings. - Local Authorities have put strategies and actions in place to address homelessness in their areas.
-[Further detail to be inserted]
+These include working to prevent homelessness, providing housing solutions, supporting vulnerable people and those with complex needs, and developing partnership working and multi-agency support.

-- Investigate opportunities to raise the quality of development across the region, such as through design panels. - Work to finalise city / borough-wide Place Plans. - Work with local authorities and other partners to support masterplanning of urban centres and sites, including those close to transport hubs.
+- Investigate opportunities to raise the quality of development across the region, such as through design panels. - Work to finalise city / borough-wide Place Plans. - Work with local authorities and other partners to support masterplanning of urban centres and sites, including those close to transport hubs. - Work with Local Authority to put in place up to date, consistent design guidance for residential developments across South Yorkshire. - Develop a South Yorkshire Modern Methods of Construction approach, enabling the region to benefit from the opportunities this growing sector offers. - Support Local Authorities in ensuring an up-to-date Local Plan is in place, through working collaboratively to address strategic, cross-boundary issues (for example, through joint commissioning of evidence and supporting the alignment of policy approaches across the region).

-- Work with Local Authority partners to prepare and adopt an updated South Yorkshire Residential Design Guide. - Develop a South Yorkshire Modern Methods of Construction approach, enabling the region to benefit from the opportunities this growing sector offers. - Support Local Authorities in ensuring an up-to-date Local Plan is in place, through working collaboratively to address strategic, cross-boundary issues (for example, through joint commissioning of evidence and supporting the alignment of policy approaches across the region). - Explore opportunities to bring more empty homes back into use and repurpose vacant commercial properties to provide new dwellings.
-[SYMCAs role to be clarified] - Explore the opportunities and benefits of expanding the Housing First approach across the region.
+- Explore and support opportunities with Local Authorities to bring more empty homes back into use and repurpose vacant commercial properties to provide new dwellings. - Support the South Yorkshire Housing Partnership in delivering the actions in the Housing Prospectus relating to preventing homelessness and supporting economic growth and employment. - Explore the opportunities and benefits of expanding the Housing First approach across the region.